MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 - **Security auditing**: This connection gives you visibility into and control over AWS app use.
 - **Security configuration**: This connection gives you fundamental security recommendations based on the Center for Internet Security (CIS) benchmark for AWS.

 Since you can add either or both of the connections, the steps in this article are written as independent instructions.
-If you have already added one of the connections, where relevant edit existing configurations.
+If you have already added one of the connections, where relevant edit the existing configurations.

 ## How to connect AWS Security auditing to Cloud App Security